Maya codices: Maya Codex of Mexico

 Formerly named the Grolier Codex, but renamed in 2018, the Maya Codex of Mexico was discovered in 1965.
 The codex is fragmented, consisting of eleven pages out of what is presumed to be a twenty-page book and five single pages.
-The codex has been housed at the National Museum of Anthropology in Mexico City, Mexico, since 2016, and is the only of the four Maya codices that still resides in the Americas.
+The codex has been housed at the National Museum of Anthropology in Mexico City, Mexico, since 2016, and is the only of the four Maya codices that still reside in the Americas.
 Each page shows a hero or god, facing to the left.
 At the top of each page is a number, and down the left of each page is what appears to be a list of dates.
 The pages are much less detailed than in the other codices, and hardly provide any information that is not already in the Dresden Codex.
 Although its authenticity was initially disputed, various tests conducted in the early 21st century supported its authenticity and Mexico's National Institute of Anthropology and History judged it to be an authentic Pre-Columbian codex in 2018.
 It has been dated to between 1021 and 1154 CE.

+Códice Maya de México: Understanding the Oldest Surviving Book of the Americas was published to accompany an exhibition at the J. Paul Getty Museum October 18, 2022, to January 15, 2023.

 Other Maya codices

 Given the rarity and importance of these books, rumors of finding new ones often develop interest.
 Archaeological excavations of Maya sites have turned up a number of rectangular lumps of plaster and paint flakes, most commonly in elite tombs.
 These lumps are the remains of codices where all the organic material has rotted away.
 A few of the more coherent of these lumps have been preserved, with the slim hope that some technique to be developed by future generations of archaeologists may be able to recover some information from these remains of ancient pages.
-The oldest Maya codices known have been found by archaeologists as mortuary offerings with burials in excavations in Uaxactun, Guaytán in San Agustín Acasaguastlán, and Nebaj in El Quiché, Guatemala, at Altun Ha in Belize and at Copán in Honduras.
-The six examples of Maya books discovered in excavations date to the Early Classic (Uaxactún and Altun Ha), Late Classic (Nebaj, Copán), and Early Postclassic (Guaytán) periods.
+The oldest Maya codices known have been found by archaeologists as mortuary offerings with burials in excavations in Uaxactun, Guaytán in San Agustín Acasaguastlán, Mirador in Chiapas, and Nebaj in El Quiché, Guatemala, at Altun Ha in Belize and at Copán in Honduras.
+The six examples of Maya books discovered in excavations date to the Early Classic (Uaxactún, and Altun Ha), Middle Classic (Mirador), Late Classic (Nebaj, Copán), and Early Postclassic (Guaytán) periods.
 Unfortunately, all of them have degraded into unopenable masses or collections of very small flakes and bits of the original texts.
 Thus it may never be possible to read them.